changeprasant/Jedis/Home.md

 pool.returnResource(jedis);
 pool.destroy();
 ```

+#### 3. Disconnect / returnRessource
 pool.returnResource should be called as soon as you are finished using jedis in a particular moment.
-If you don't, the pool will get slower after a while. getResource and returnResource are fast, since no new connection have to be created.
+If you don't, the pool may get slower after a while. getResource and returnResource are fast, since no new connection have to be created.
 Creation and destruction of a pool are slower, since theses are the actual network connections.
 Forgetting pool.destroy keeps the connection open until timeout is reached.

 #### Determine information of the shard of a particular key